particle-iot/docs/src/content/hardware/certification/antenna.md

 The P2 and Photon 2 share its antenna between Wi-Fi and BLE and does not require a separate BLE antenna.
 The P2 includes an internal trace antenna.
 An external dual-band antenna can be connected to the U.FL connector and selcted in software.
 This will require additional certification with your external antenna.

-The M SoM shares its antenna between Wi-Fi and BLE, but does not include a built-in trace antenna.
+The M-SoM shares its antenna between Wi-Fi and BLE, but does not include a built-in trace antenna.
 An external antenna is required to use BLE or Wi-Fi.

 ### Compatible devices (BLE)